Laughton All Saints' C of E Primary School

 - Attendance information – e.g. number of absences and reasons for absence.

-- Assessment information – e.g national curriculum assessment results.
+- Assessment information – e.g. national curriculum assessment results, PE and Maths Tracking

 - Relevant medical information.